Test stamp: Germany

 In Germany test stamps were used between 1915 and 1930 to show advertisers in stamp booklets what their advertisement would look like.
 Small series of booklets were produced with large coloured numbers instead of the stamps for this purpose.
 These booklets are now very rare.

 The United Kingdom

 In the United Kingdom test stamps for coil dispensing machines are sometimes known as poached egg stamps, because of their design.
-They were printed in the same size and format as the definitive stamps of the U.K. and perforated in the same manner.
+They were printed in the same size and format as the definitive stamps of the UK and perforated in the same manner.
 The amount of ink used was also the same as actual postage stamps, so that they could be used to test the machines with material as close as possible to actual postage stamps.
 The colour of these test stamps was changed from green to black after 1937 when some test coils were accidentally left in a machine and used as half-penny stamps.
 At the time of this colour change, text was also added to the centre of the labels indicating their use.
 The stamps are no longer in use.